 Keto and The Challenge of Protein

-The challenge keto runs into is “how much protein should you be eating?”.
+The challenge keto runs into is “how much protein should you eat?”.

-This is a concern since the very best benefits are less common at this lower intake.
-You’re going to see reduced muscle gains and a slower process towards strength and size.
+This is a concern since the best benefits are less common at this lower intake.

 What is “Adequate” Protein?

-The guidelines for protein intake on a ketogenic diet limits you to around 25-30% of dietary calories from protein.
-For most people, this will be around 150grams as an upper limit.
+The guidelines for protein intake on a ketogenic diet limit you to around 25-30% of dietary calories from protein.

-If you’re looking for performance at the highest levels, you’re going to have to consider the protein demands of your sport.
+If you’re looking for performance at the highest levels, you will have to consider the protein demands of your sport.

-Obviously, this is a better choice than your average person’s diet, so if you’re moving to a ketogenic diet from a “normal” diet it’s going to be positive.
-However, if you’re used to pro-muscle mass diets, this will be a stark change.
+Obviously, this is a better choice than your average person’s diet, so moving to a ketogenic diet from a “normal” one will be positive.

 Protein and Fat Loss

-One of the most important benefits to dietary protein is the ability to support fat loss.
+One of the most important benefits of dietary protein is the ability to support fat loss.

-This is one of the reasons that it is effective for any type of diet that isn’t ketogenic: it boosts muscle mass, exercise recovery, and the ability to reduce fat.
+This is one of the reasons it is effective for any diet that isn’t ketogenic: it boosts muscle mass, exercise recovery, and the ability to reduce fat.

 Higher protein intakes work in two ways:

-- The intake of protein is an easy way to reach satiety and signal for “fullness” – crucial to managing weight and improving overall adherence to your diet.
+- Protein intake is an easy way to reach satiety and a signal for “fullness” – it is crucial to managing weight and improving overall adherence to your diet.

-- Protein intake is a great way to regulate metabolic health, digestion, and improve nutrient partitioning.
+- Protein intake is a great way to regulate metabolic health and digestion and improve nutrient partitioning.
 These are crucial to long-term health and well-being.